 What Are Rodents?

 Rodents are frequently found both inside and outside our homes and businesses.
-They live in large populations throughout West Palm Beach and South Florida, and have learned to survive by living near people and taking advantage of the resources we offer them.
+They live in large populations throughout West Palm Beach and the South Florida area, and have learned to survive by living near people and taking advantage of the resources we offer them.
 Mice and rats are some of the most common rodents that cause problems inside our residential and commercial properties.

 All rodents, no matter their species, have front incisors that continuously grow throughout their life.
 These animals are always gnawing on the objects they come across to wear down their teeth in order to prevent them from overgrowing.
 This behavior is one of the many reasons why rodents are such unwanted and dangerous pests.
 Below is a quick description of our area’s most common rodents - Norway rats, roof rats, and mice.

 Norway rats are large and poor climbers.
 They are typically brown with an off-white underbelly.
 Norway rats have a dense body, a blunt nose, small ears, and protruding black eyes.
 Adults grow up to 9½ inches long, and their tail adds another 6 to 8 inches to their total length.

 The roof rat has a smaller slimmer build than the Norway rat and has exceptional climbing abilities.
 Their body is covered in dark, smooth fur, and their scaly, hairless tail is longer than their body and head combined.
 Including their tail, these rats grow to between 12 and 14 inches.

 Roof rats are the number one rodent related call we receive in South Florida.
 In fact, roof rats comprise approximately 96% of calls we receive for rodent control.
 It is very common for roof rats to get into attics and homes in the area.
 We recommend contacting us to schedule a free inspection if you hear noises in the attic or suspect that you may need roof rat removal.